filecoin-project/dagstore/docs/design.md

    to the DAG store for storage and safekeeping.

    A shard can have infinite number of semantic indices associated with it.
-Each semantic index is identifid and stamped with its generation data (rule and version).
+Each semantic index is identified and stamped with its generation data (rule and version).

    We acknowledge that semantic indices perhaps don't belong in the DAG store